Join our Facebook Group where you can share, talk and find updates about CRO

 Like you can see there are multiple ways in which you can use this Hobson's +1 Choice Effect.
 You can either add a compare functionality as an extra option or add to favorites.

-The metric used to measure success is the click-through rate (CTR).
+The metric often used to measure success is the click-through rate (CTR).
 CTR is used because you would like to keep your visitors on your website rather than leaving your website.
-If they go to the next page this experiment can already be seen as successful
+If they go to the next page this experiment can already be seen as successful.

-Implementing Hobson's +1 Choice Effect isn't that hard.
+Implementing Hobson's +1 Choice Effect isn't hard.
 It's just about adding one extra option your visitors can choose from.
-Examples could be
+The trick with the Hobson's +1 Choice effect is to give them only two options to choose from.

 Try experimenting by adding a call-to-action to your homepage to see if it increase the click-through rate (CTR).
 For e-commerce websites, this could be options like Buy bow or Save for later / On wish list.